Abhilash-Chandran/FlareExporter/README.md

 Note: This is still a wip progress app.
 Following instructions might not just work.
 It is not completely tested.

 1. Clone the repo.
-2. cd int flare-exporter or which ever directory you cloned it to.
+2. `cd FlareExporter` or which ever directory you cloned it to.
 3. run `npm intall`
 4. run `npm start`